nuno-morais/apartment-scrapper-fe/README.md

 ## Description

-[Apartment Scrapper](https://github.com/nuno-morais/apartment-scrapper/) is a service to scan apartments to rent or buy.
+[Apartment Scrapper](https://github.com/nuno-morais/apartment-scrapper-fe/) is a service to scan apartments to rent or buy.
+(If you need the backend side, please check it [here](https://github.com/nuno-morais/apartment-scrapper/))

 ## Installation